Jafarshamsi/Raspberry/README.md

    ```sh
    sudo raspi-config
    ```
-   * Select "Interfacing Options"
-   * Select "VNC"and enable it
+   * Select "Interfacing Options", then "VNC"and enable it
-   * Finish

  **2. Download, install and launch VNC Viewer**